-Facebook said Wednesday that it has stopped most of the spam that has flooded many users' pages with pictures showing graphic sex and violence.
+Facebook said Wednesday that it has stopped most of the spam that has

 The social-networking company urged its 800 million-plus users to remain vigilant to keep their accounts from being hijacked.